neuroverse-fm/neuropilot/README.md

 You can also use Copilot Chat to ask Neuro to generate code by specifying `@neuro` in the prompt.
 This will bypass Copilot and instead send the prompt to Neuro, along with any selected references.

+> [!Note]
+> You can choose the name of the currently connected AI in the [Currently As Neuro API](vscode://settings/neuropilot.currentlyAsNeuroAPI) setting.
+This can change the @ you need to specify (Evil gets her own `@evil`, and any other name, including the simulator names such as Randy, uses `@neuroapi`.)
+> However, if you, for example, type `@neuroapi`, then change the setting to either `Neuro` or `Evil`, then it will not automatically change the @, and will send the prompt to GitHub Copilot (who will be confused).

 Unfortunately, "Trigger Inline Suggestion" will trigger all completion providers, and since Copilot is required for the Copilot Chat window, you cannot simply disable it.
 There is a workaround however, by editing your User/Workspace Settings to make Copilot unable to talk to the API.
 Simply paste this into your `settings.json` file: